 - An average strawberry has 200 seeds in it.

-- 75% of strawberry fruits are produced in California.
+- In the USA, 75% of strawberries are produced in California.

 - Strawberries have a pleasant fragrance.